whcsu/SurvELM/README.md

 ### Online Demo
 In addition to a traditional R package "SurvELM", we also provide a simple and interactive web-based version using Shiny.
 The R Package is available at https://github.com/whcsu/SurvELM and its Shiny version is available at https://whcsu.shinyapps.io/SurvELM/

+### References

+Hong Wang and Lifeng Zhou.
+SurvELM: an R package for high dimensional survival analysis with extreme learning machine.
+Submitted to Knowledge-Based Systems, 2018.